Home / Patterns / Dan-Gun

 Long-Step Freeze

 Freeze after long steps.
-If balance is shaky, shorten the step and rebuild control.
+If balance is unstable, shorten the step and rebuild control.

 Posture Check

-Perform the pattern in front of a mirror and watch for forward lean during high techniques.
+Perform the pattern slowly and watch for forward lean during higher techniques.

 Slow Lines

-Perform each long line at half speed.
-The goal is smooth, controlled movement without wobble.
+Perform each long line at half speed, prioritizing smooth control over speed.

 Summary

 Dan-Gun expands the system without changing its core rules.
-It tests whether the stability learned in Chon-Ji can survive longer steps, higher reach, and increased demands.
+It tests whether the stability learned in Chon-Ji can survive longer steps, higher reach, and increased demand.